How do we know what pupils have learnt and how well have they learnt it?

 Metacognition – children are expected to reflect on their own learning and that of their peers.
 They regularly self assess and give each other feedback on their learning.

-Book scrutiny – senior leaders and/or subject leaders scrutinise books once a term using a clear set of criteria that focus on policy compliance, impact of marking and feedback, standards of presentation, progress across time and overall strengths and areas for development.
+Book Monitoring – senior leaders and/or subject leaders scrutinise books once a term using a clear set of criteria that focus on policy compliance, impact of marking and feedback, standards of presentation, progress across time and overall strengths and areas for development.

-Summative assessments – all teachers assess children’s achievements in reading, writing and maths every term using a combination of the Southwark LA STAR system and Target Tracker.
+Summative Assessments – all teachers assess children’s achievements in reading, writing and maths every term using a combination of the Southwark LA STAR system and Target Tracker.
 We also complete statutory assessments at the beginning of Reception, in Y1 phonics, at the end of Year 2 (KS1 TAs), in Y4 maths (multiplication tables check -MTC) and at the end of Year 6 (KS2 SATs.)
 Four times a year, children in Year 3-6 complete Accelerated Reader assessments which provide clear guidance on book choices/levels, show progress and are an additional measure to show where intervention is needed.
 During this assessment week, children in Year 1-6 complete Star Maths assessments which also show progress and intervention need.